Introduction to Tilicho lake and Thoranga-la Pass Trekking

 07: Unforeseen Circumstances:

-If the company have to cancel the respective trip due to unforeseen circumstances like natural disasters, political conflict, unfavorable climate, broken trail, and roads, etc., we will refer you for an alternative trip of similar types and standard.
+Suppose the company has to cancel the trip due to unforeseen circumstances such as natural disasters, political conflict, unfavourable weather, or road closures.
+In that case, we will refer you to an alternative trip of a similar type and standard.

-Even if this doesn’t suit and fit your likes and interests, all trip prices paid by you to our company will be refunded with some administration and trip arrangement charge of 15 to 20 % depending upon the trip chosen.
+Even if this doesn’t suit your preferences and interests, all trip prices you pay to our company will be refunded, with an administration and trip arrangement charge of 15-20%, depending on the trip chosen.

 08: Travel / Medical Insurance:

-We strongly suggest and recommend all booking Clients acquire Travel and Medical Insurance as a compulsion in all our tours and trekking and climbing trips.
-It should include adequate protection for tour/trekking/climbing/rafting or any other adventure sports with duration to cover personal injury, death, medical expenses, and repatriation or emergency evacuation expenses by any means of transportation such as helicopter rescue, air ambulance and adequate cover for baggage.
+We strongly recommend that all booking Clients acquire Travel and Medical Insurance as a condition of all our tours, trekking, and climbing trips.
+It should include adequate protection for tour/trekking/climbing/rafting or any other adventure sports, covering personal injury, death, medical expenses, and repatriation/emergency evacuation expenses by any means of transportation, such as helicopter rescue or air ambulance, as well as adequate baggage cover.

 09: Health & Fitness: